Tryouts (Spring Rec)UpdatedSaturday February 22, 2020 byLMLL.

 All 2nd through 7th graders who have signed up for Baseball Draft must attend the Baseball Draft tryouts.
 There is no exemption for coach’s children; they must try out.
 Any player who does not try out (i) will not be eligible to pitch in any game in any division, (ii) may not be eligible to be selected for an All-Star game in their division, and (iii) is not assured of a roster spot in any division.

-2nd graders who have signed up for Baseball or Softball Gold and who played Gold last year may attend the Baseball Draft tryouts if they wish to be considered to be selected in Baseball Green.
+2nd graders who have signed up for Baseball or Softball Gold and who played Gold or similar experience last year may attend the Baseball Draft tryouts if they wish to be considered to be selected in Baseball Green.
 If they don't try out, or do but are not selected, they'll be placed in the Gold division they signed up for.

 Which session do we attend?